Are You Sick of Stress? Here’s How To Cope

 Stress can be defined as a perceived state of threatened survival triggered by a psychological, environmental or physiological stimulus or adverse change.

-Stress stimulates an inflammatory response in the brain and nervous system, [1,2] and has been shown to have a significant impact on immune system function, as well as play a large role in the development of cancers and tumours.
+Stress stimulates an inflammatory response in the brain and nervous system [1,2].
+It has been shown to have a significant impact on immune system function, as well as play an essential role in the development of cancers and tumours.
 [3,4]

 What are the Stages of Stress?